Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 Formal act of designation

-During the grant procedure for a European patent, it is necessary to designate all the countries for which protection is sought.
+During the European patent grant procedure, it is necessary to designate all the countries for which protection is sought.

 This designation is made at the time of filing, in the request for grant of the patent.

 Today, all member states of the convention are deemed to be designated in the request for grant (A79(1) EPC).
-Before December 13, 2007, it was necessary to designate the different countries individually (A79(1) EPC73).
+Before December 13, 2007, it was necessary to designate the different countries individually (A79(1) EPC 1973).

 Once designated, an official fee must be paid for each country.